odkr/lpassh-add/MANUAL.rst

 WHERE TO STORE PASSPHRASES IN LASTPASS
 ======================================

-You need to store the passphrase for each of your private SSh keys in the "Passphrase" field of a so-called Secure Note of the type "SSH Key".
+You need to store the passphrase for each of your private SSH keys in the "Passphrase" field of a so-called Secure Note of the type "SSH Key".
 You also need to include "ssh" in the name of that Secure Note or in the name of the folder that you place that note in.